 - Volley Skills: Touch, block, punch, catch, etc.

-In reality, this is how all technique in tennis has ever been discovered.
+In reality, this is how all tennis techniques have been discovered.
 No coach in the history of the sport ever invented technique.
-Players needed to figure out how to perform the tasks necessary to win (e.g. hit harder, more accurately, more consistently, etc.).
-The result, technique that coaches then ‘reverse engineered’ and teach.
+Players needed to figure out how to perform the tasks necessary to win (e.g., hit harder, more accurately, more consistently, etc.).
+The result, technique that coaches then ‘reverse engineered’ and taught.

 The challenge in creating an implicit environment is constructing tasks that require the appropriate technique to solve.
 Want a more powerful serve for U14 players?
 Make it so not only do they have to get the ball in, but it must hit the back fence before it bounces a second time.
 Want a deadlier drop shot?
 Make the task so the ball cannot clear the net too high but must bounce 3 times before the service line.
 Construct the task well and watch their technique transform (without the coach becoming the ‘dictator’).
 The only limitation is the coach’s creativity and understanding of tactics (The coach needs to know what the ball needs to do for the player to be successful at their level.)

 Implicit learning by no means makes the coach irrelevant.
-They are still critical, so players don’t come up with inefficient technique (that wastes energy, causes injury, etc.), The coach is needed to shortcut the time it takes players to find the solution.
+They are still critical, so players don’t come up with inefficient technique (that waste energy, cause injury, etc.), The coach is needed to shortcut the time it takes players to find the solution.

 CONCLUSION

-Of course, a coach should be using all the feedback tools available to be as effective as possible.
+Of course, a coach should use all the available feedback tools to be as effective as possible.
 There can often be interconnected feedback that flip-flops from implicit to explicit.
 A coach doesn’t have to make an either/or choice; however, using implicit feedback is less familiar to most coaches.
 Given that tennis is a problem-solving venture, harnessing the power of implicit feedback and guided discovery and ‘pulling’ more than ‘pushing’ is a goal all coaches need to strive for.

 This is so good.
 I truly wish I would have worked on more of the “implicit” work with students years ago.
 I said “ I do not tell students what to do anymore I ask them questions.
 I was a guidance counselor for years and I found not giving advice but asking questions put us both on the same page.
 I have coached for years and I try to learn everyday.
 I see most coaches, teaching pros, not into learning everyday.